Updated: Mar 15

 Do I recognize the ingredients?

-Does the product contain added sugar and artificial sweeteners?
+Does the product contain a ton of added sugar or artificial sweeteners?

 Is there a healthier version of the item?

-Removing all processed foods is unnecessary, but you want you to feel confident you're making smarter and more educated choices by understanding what you're getting.
+Removing all processed foods from your diet is unnecessary, but you want you to feel confident you're making better choices for you by understanding what you're eating.

 Here’s the list of ingredients in a Chicken Pasta Parmesan made by a popular weight loss food delivery company: